-For over 160 years, DCCH Center for Children and Families has served the needs of more than 3000 children in Northern Kentucky.
+For more than 175 years, DCCH Center for Children and Families has served the needs of more than 3500 children in Northern Kentucky.
 Each of these children has become part of our family tree.

 June 4, 1848